 d) that Resolution 122 (Rev. Guadalajara, 2010) instructs the Director of the Telecommunication Standardization Bureau (TSB) to continue, in consultation with relevant bodies, and the ITU membership, and in coordination with the ITU Radiocommunication Sector and the ITU Telecommunication Development Sector, as appropriate, to organize a Global Standards Symposium (GSS);

 e) that GSS was held in conjunction with this assembly to consider bridging the standardization gap and examining global ICT standards challenges;

+e bis) that Resolution 68 (Rev. Dubai, 2012) instructs the Director of the Telecommunication Standardization Bureau (TSB) to organize meetings for high-level industry executives, e.g. chief technology officer (CTO) meetings, in order to assist in identifying and coordinating standardization priorities and subjects to minimize the number of forums and consortia;

 f) that TSAG continues to make proposals for enhancing the operational efficiency of ITU-T, for improving the quality of ITU-T Recommendations and for methods of coordination and cooperation;

 g) that TSAG can help improve coordination of the study process and provide improved decision-making processes for the important areas of ITU-T activities;

+g bis) that ITU-T Recommendations are developed in study groups corresponding to specific aspects, and a number of efforts have been made to facilitate coordination among study groups, such as Resolution 45 (Rev. Dubai, 2012) of this assembly;

 h) that flexible administrative procedures, including those related to budgetary considerations, are needed in order to adapt to rapid changes in the telecommunication environment;